Kacper-Biegajlo/Rent-Car-App/README.md

 Test Case 2: Check if the search functionality will work with invalid data input.
 1. Got to Rent a car app website
 2. Enter invalid data/enter no data:
    - different country and city
    - car model not in the database
    - invalid date range
 3. Click the Search button

 Expected result:
-Country and city drop-down lists will work properly.
+- Country and city drop-down lists will work properly.
-Customers will be prompted about invalid data.
+- Customers will be prompted about invalid data.
-Search results won't be returned.
+- Search results won't be returned.

 Actual result:
-Search results show despite the invalid data:
+- Search results show despite the invalid data:
-    - past dates/ car model not in database/ invalid City and Country combination The country was not changed to Germany after selecting Berlin.
+  - Past dates / car model not in database / invalid City and Country combination
+- The country was not changed to Germany after selecting Berlin.
-Search results are not shown without any dates inputted and the user is prompted correctly.
+- Search results are not shown without any dates inputted and the user is prompted correctly.
-Search results are not shown with a pickup date higher than the drop off date and the user is prompted correctly.
+- Search results are not shown with a pickup date higher than the drop off date and the user is prompted correctly.

   Code: [Click!](cypress/e2e/features/TestCase2/TestCase2StepDef.js)